Saymanning/Honey_Bee_Colony_Loss_US/README.md

 ### Stressors for Honey Bee Population in the US:

-There are many things known to be contributing to high colony loss for managed bee colonies.
-These are called, stressors.
+There are many factor known to be contributing to high colony loss for managed honey bee colonies.
+These are called stressors.
 Most of these stressors can be grouped into what is known as, "The Four P's".

 **The Four P's**:
 - Parasites